 Gynecologic cancers often involve the uterus, ovaries, cervix, vulva, vagina, fallopian tubes, or, usually secondarily, the peritoneum.
-The most common gynecologic cancer in the US is endometrial cancer, followed by ovarian cancer.
+The most common gynecologic cancer in the United States is endometrial cancer, followed by ovarian cancer.
 Cervical cancer is not very common in developed countries because Papanicolaou (PA-puh-NIH-koh-low) Pap test screening is widely available and effective.
 Gestational trophoblastic disease is a gynecologic tumor that may behave aggressively whether malignant or not.
 Many gynecologic cancers manifest as pelvic masses.

 Worldwide, cervical cancer is the third most common type of cancer in women.
 Cervical cancers start in the cells on the surface of the cervix.
 There are two types of cells on the cervix’s surface: squamous and columnar.
 Most cervical cancers are from squamous cells.
 Hyperthermia is a very effective treatment against cervical cancer when it is combined with radiation.
-One study (3) showed an 89% improvement in 3 years overall survival for the patients treated with hyperthermia and radiation therapy.
+One study showed an 89% improvement in 3 years overall survival for the patients treated with hyperthermia and radiation therapy.

-In April 2000 the LANCET published the 3-year survival follow-up data for advanced cervical cancer patients in the study, showing a 51% survival rate for patients who received radiation plus hyperthermia therapy, as opposed to 27% of those who received radiation therapy alone.
-According to the recent report at the ESHO conference, after 12 years the survival rate for the patients who received radiation plus hyperthermia therapy was 37%, as compared to a survival rate of 20% for patients who received radiation alone (p=0.03).
+In April 2000 the LANCET published the 3-year survival follow-up data for advanced cervical cancer patients in the study, showing a 51% survival rate for patients who received radiation plus hyperthermia treatment, as opposed to 27% of those who received radiation therapy alone.
+According to the recent report, after 12 years the survival rate for the patients who received radiation plus hyperthermia treatment was 37%, as compared to a survival rate of 20% for patients who received radiation alone (p=0.03).